vaipatel/SolarTally/README.md

 deals with Persistence.
 Anyway, maybe that's too ignorant of the vastly more common cases.

-Instead Application can expose a ISolarTallyDbContext interface, which can impose behavioral contracts that an ORM's database context must implement.

 ### Resources

 Here were some resources I referenced when making the app.